olaracode/fastapi-postgres/readme.md

 FastAPI Recommends this approach but it is worth noting that it's not the only approach for user authentication, other options could be used like `BasicAuth`, `Firebase Authentication`, `Supabase`, `Keycloak`, etc.

 The approach you choose to take should be the one in which you are most comfortable with and that best fits your use case.

+## Deploy

+This template is optimized for a single click deploy on render using the blueprint.
+To learn more you can check out the `build.sh`for the commands used to deploy and `render.yaml`for the blueprint specifications

+**WARNING** while deploying to render you need to update the fastapi Environment Variable for POSTGRES_URL.
+Since we are using psycopg2 you need to add "ql" to the start of the postgresql url

+From:
+`postgres://<postgres_user>:<password>@localhost:5432/<database_name>`

+To:
+`postgresql://<postgres_user>:<password>@localhost:5432/<database_name>`